RyuuXS/Reforestation/README.md

-## Slept like a log last night … woke up in the fireplace.
+## What did the pirate say on his 80th birthday?
+Aye Matey!